janicduplessis/recyclerlistview/README.md

 To decide which list items to show when a user scrolls to a position, RecyclerListView keeps an internal list of layouts, and performs a 'relayout' whenever necessary e.g. sizes of items change.
 Ideally, the sizes of all items are known in advance, and the user can provide this information to RecyclerListView via the `layoutProvider` prop.
 In this case, none of the mentioned problems (choppy scrolling, inaccurate scrollTo targets) occur.
 However, this is oftens not possible.

-RecyclerListView also provides a 'non-deterministic' rendering mode with the `forceNonDeterministicRendering` and `layoutSize` props.
-In this mode, RecyclerListView assumes the sizes of items to be `layoutSize`.
+For cases when item sizes are not known in advance, RecyclerListView also provides a 'non-deterministic' rendering mode with the `forceNonDeterministicRendering` and `layoutSize` props.
+In this mode, RecyclerListView assumes the sizes of items to be `layoutSize` until it is actually rendered.
 When RecyclerListView actually renders the items, it finds out the actual size of the item, updates the internally stored item height, and relayouts the list.
 This works quite well when the estimates are typically close to the actual list item size.

-When laying out positions of list items, conceptually, RecyclerListView starts from '0' at the beginning of the list, and keeps adding up the total heights of the list items before each next item to determine its position.
-However, this implies that when the item heights of elements before the visible position are inaccurate and have to be updated, the positions of every item after the inaccurate estimation changes.
+When laying out positions of list items, conceptually, RecyclerListView starts from '0' at the beginning of the list, and keeps adding up the total heights of the list items before each next item to determine the position of the next item.
+However, this implies that when the item heights of elements before the visible position are inaccurate and have to be updated, the positions of every item after the updated index also changes.
 Layout positions are always calculated relative to the start of the list.
 This causes all the mentioned issues.

-(Thus solutions that do not fix layouting e.g. only fix positions of rendered content, cannot fix this issue; disagreements between the layouting and the rendered position, which may accumulate, when sufficiently serious, cause the rendered items to not even include items which should be included.)
+(Thus, solutions that force the positions of visible content to be stable without fixing layouting, cannot truly solve this issue; ultimately disagreements arise between the layouting and the rendered positions, which may accumulate, causing discrepancies about what items should be in the visible window, what to render, and when to render)

 ### Sketch

 This patch solves this problem by:
 - Relative layouting
-  - Whenever possible, always assume that the visible window of content is already in the right position and shift everything relative to the *visible position* rather than the start of the list.
+  - Whenever possible, always assume that the visible window of content is already in the 'right' position and during relayouting, recalibrate all list item offsets relative to the *visible position*, rather than relative to the start of the list.
 - 'Refixing'
-  - Shifting the rest of the list in this way means that list items at the edges may not coincide with the edges of the ScrollView.
-Whenever opportune, or whenever the user approaches list edges, we shift the ScrollView scroll offset and every list item together to realign the items.
+  - Shifting the offsets of the list relative to an arbitrary position means that list items at the edges may be pushed away or pull inwards from the edges of the ScrollView.
+Whenever opportune, or whenever the user approaches list edges, we shift and recalibrate the ScrollView scroll offset and the positions of list item altogether to realign the items.

 ### Details

 #### Rendered layout detection

-The default RecyclerListView layouting algorithm only makes use of list item heights during its calculation.
-Correspondingly, RecyclerListView only makes use of already rendered items by obtaining their heights via `onLayout`.
-Once the actual rendered height of an item is obtained, the layout is marked as 'overridden', and trusted by the algorithm moving forwards.
+The default RecyclerListView layouting algorithm only makes use of list item heights for its calculation.
+Correspondingly, the only information from rendered items taken into account by RecyclerListView is their heights, collected by `onLayout`.
+Once the true rendered height of an item is known, the layout is marked as 'overridden', and trusted by the algorithm moving forwards.

-This has drawbacks when:
+This has drawbacks:
 - `onLayout` events are asynchronous and may arrive at RecyclerListView at different times.
 This would cause multiple relayouts, with layout jumps in between.
 - Due to various issues e.g. accumulated rounding errors, using just the rendered heights to perform calculation of positions in layouting may result in incorrect positions.
+This may the best we can do if we stick to using plain Views for rendering the list item container.

+##### Custom list item container

-This may the best we can do if we stick to using plain Views for rendering the list items.
-However, RecyclerListView offers for users to provide their own ScrollComponent, which is used by FlashList to perform the same layouting with actual rendered values on the native side which has access to more information.
-We allow for ScrollComponents to further implement a `onAutoLayout` event to report all its layouting information to RecyclerListView, subsuming the functions of `onLayout` such that:
+However, RecyclerListView offers for users to provide their own list item container with the `renderContentContainer` prop, which is used by FlashList to hook the native item rendering and apply a native version of the layouting algorithm with true rendered item sizes before list items become visible.
+This approach allows access to the native side with more information.

+For custom item containers that try to adjust layouts in efforts to stabilise visible content, a better mechanism for RecyclerListView to understand the rendered layout is important.
+When mismatches between item positions in the native renderContentContainer and RecyclerListView's internal layouts occur, which is probable, especially due to the async communication between the two, layout drifts occur.

+We allow for item containers to further implement a `onAutoLayout` event to directly report its layouting information to RecyclerListView, subsuming the functions of `onLayout` such that:
-- Layouting information of all items are reported together, so more accurate and coherent information is obtained
+- Layouting information of all items are reported together, so that more coherent information is collected
-- We may collect actual rendered item positions to directly use, rather than rederiving the values by relayouting.
+- We may directly collect true rendered item positions, rather than rederiving these values by the relayout algorithm

+Together, this means that we never ask the renderContentContainer to render with values for positions other than a) the initial layouts, with any subsequent renders of the same values will simply be dropped by React's prop diffing as no-op, and b) the final exact values already rendered, as reported by onAutoLayout.
+Thus helps avoid layout thrashing or drift, and is probably helpful for performance.

 This `onAutoLayout` is implemented by `@irisjae/flash-list`, along with native implementations of the relative layout algorithm.
-If provided ScrollComponents support this event, please specify the `nonDeterministicMode="autolayout"` prop to use `onAutoLayout` in favour of `onLayout`.
+If provided item containers support this event, please specify the `nonDeterministicMode="autolayout"` prop to use `onAutoLayout` in favour of `onLayout`.

-In cases like refixing, we may have shifted absolute positions of items so that previously reported heights of layouts are still valid, but absolute positions are no longer valid.
+In cases like refixing, positions of items may shift so that previously reported heights of items are still valid, but their absolute positions are no longer valid.
 In other cases, such as list changes, previously reported list heights and positions for any given index may no longer be valid.
-This is kept track of with `_autoLayoutId` and `_baseAutoLayoutId`.
+This is kept track of with `autoLayoutId` and `baseAutoLayoutId`.

 #### Relative layouting

 We pick a single index (`_fixIndex`) close to the visible window with respect to which we do all layouting.

 Fixing indexes aims to avoid visible layout shifts.
 To achieve this, when we select an index to fix, we aim to 1) move the fix index as little as possible, 2) prefer overridden indexes, and 3) prefer visible indexes.
 1) is because users do not expect previously viewed content to shift, wheras some degree of shifting for new content is understandable
 2) is because indexes which have already been overriden have known layouts, and should be more accurate.
 Furthermore, when overrides come from `nonDeterministicMode="autolayout"`, overriden layouts are the rendered values, and fixing to them ensures that we do not cause rendered items to shift.
 3) is because visible content shifts occur when the total height of items between the fixed position and the rendered item changes.
 With `_fixIndex` close to other visible items, we minimise the number of items between the fixed position and visible content, so that we minimise the number of items that can cause total height changes.

 When the above considerations cannot be met, we prefer to leave `_fixIndex` unchanged until they can be, as long as the previous `_fixIndex` is still admissable.

 Good selection of `_fixIndex` is crucial to ensuring the continuity of content already visible to the user.

 #### 'Refixing'

+Relative layouting shifts all item layouts relative to an arbitrary point.
+This can cause the list to begin at an offset other than '0', and end at an offset that is not the total height of the list.

-When a user is far from list edges, it should make no difference to him whether the first and last list items coincide with the physical start and end of the list.
-Only when the edge items or the physical edge is visible does any artifact become visible to the user.
+When a user is far from list edges, it should make no difference to him whether the list is properly positioned with the first and last list items touching the physical start and end of the list.
+When the edge items or the physical edge becomes visible, this artifact become visible to the user.
 We attempt to refix as soon as possible, such that this will not happen.

 This patch waits until no scrolling is in progress, then attempts to perform refixing.
 Furthermore, before refixing, we ensure that we have done relayouting for rendered items using autolayout information, if necessary.
 If refix were to be performed with layout positions that differ with rendered positions, the effect would be visually equivalent to resetting the rendered item positions to the differing values, causing layouts to jump visually.

+##### Reaching unrefixed edges

 If the user scrolls very quickly and reaches list edges before refix happens, we immediately refix.
 In this case either the list is too short, or the list is too long.
 After the refix, if the list was too short, new space will appear to be attached to the previous end of the list, along with the previously cut-off items.
-If the list was too long, the extra empty space on the end of the list appears to be cut away.
+If the list was too long, the extra empty space on the end of the list appears to be cut off.
 As part of the refix, `scrollTo` of the ScrollView is called, causing the scrollbars to flash, which is similar to common UI affordances that indicate new content being loaded, thus is an acceptable experience.

 The threshold for being 'near' the list edge can be adjusted with the prop `edgeVisibleThreshold`.

 #### List changes

 The relative layouting mechanism allows us to easily maintain the visible content regardless of list changes (unless the content within the visible window is too, changed, of course).
-When list data provided to RecyclerListView changes, we search the new list for the new index with the same stableId as `_fixIndex`, and simply set the position of the new `_fixIndex` to the position of the old `_fixIndex`, and replace the `_fixIndex`, so that subsequent relayouting observes no difference relative to the same stableId.
+When list data provided to RecyclerListView changes, we search the new list for the new index with the same stableId as `_fixIndex`, and simply replace the `_fixIndex` and its layout position, so that subsequent relayouting observes no difference relative to the same stableId.

+##### De-synced layouts and list data

 Another problem that occurs with list changes is that RecyclerListView associates layouts to list indexes, rather than stableIds.
 This is a big problem when e.g. we have a situation like `short item - very long item - short item - very long item`.
-Once the list is rendered, the layouts of all four items are overridden.
-If an item is now added to the beginning of the list, the indexes of layouts are shifted by one, and suddenly, the overridden layouts of all four items become completely inaccurate.
+Once the list is rendered, the layouts of all four items are marked as overridden.
+If an item is now added to the beginning of the list, the indexes of all list items are shifted by one, and suddenly, the trusted overridden layouts of all four items become completely inaccurate.
 This causes visible jumps.

 This patch provides the `shiftPreservedLayouts` prop to solve this problem when list changes mostly consist of appends or deletions (not e.g. shuffling).
-Since we are able to determine the old and new `_fixIndex`es on list changes, we know the amount of indexes shifted during a data change.
+For these kinds of changes, since we are able to determine the old and new `_fixIndex`es, we know the amount of indexes shifted.
 Setting `shiftPreservedLayouts` (the default) will make all layouts shift by the same number of indexes as the `_fixIndex` does, so that layouts remain unshifted relative to the visible position (the `_fixIndex`).

+##### Staying at the beginning of list

 When one is near the start of the list, one often wishes the list to always stay at the beginning of the list.
 This is the default behaviour.
 This can be switched off by the prop `startEdgePreserved={true}` to stick to the visible content rather than the list start even near the list start.

 The threshold for being 'near' the list start can be adjusted with the prop `edgeVisibleThreshold`.

 #### Scroll methods

-Without this patch, when scrollTo methods are invoked towards regions where layouts are inaccurate, as the scroll proceeds and the inaccurate estimates are overridden, altering layouts, yet, the target scroll offset remains unchanged, causing inaccuracies.
-Furthermore the programmatic scrollTo may be very fast, and not all layouts before the target position may be obtained, causing choppiness when the user proceeds to scroll up, revealing the bad layouts in between.
+Without this patch, when scrollTo methods are invoked towards regions where layouts are inaccurate, as the scroll proceeds and the inaccurate estimates are overridden, altering layouts, yet, the target scroll offset remains unchanged, causing discrepancies.
+Furthermore, the programmatic scrollTo may be very fast, and not all layouts before the target position may be have been determined, causing choppiness when the user proceeds to scroll up and reveal the bad layouts in between.

 The latter problem is solved by relative layouting.